liusida/liusida.github.io/_posts/2017-08-24-deep-scratch.md

 But till now, I spent more and more time running the program by CPU--actually I am lucky that I have MKL for numpy, so I can use all of my CPU--I felt a little wasting of time.
 Maybe I will implement those in Tensorflow, and use my GPU to save time.
 And Tensorflow has auto-gradient computation ...

 [Day 6's notebook][day6] <- Dropout version

+## Day 7

+This was the last day.
+I implemented some gradient checking functions to double-check my understanding and code.

+It was quite strange to me that I have misunderstood the backpropagation for Softmax.
+When I tested it, I have a relatively large difference between the Calculated result and Approximate result.
+So I looked for more information online, but I only found [an explanation about Softmax function with a vector(one sample)][softmax-vector] which I could understand.

+Finally, I used the way Tensorflow does--calculate softmax and loss function at the same time.
+That formula is really simple.
+But I still felt not fully understand the principles.

+[Day 7's notebook][day7] <- After correct some functions, now the result ... had no improvement ...
+WHY...

+I thought I was kind of stuck here, so I decided to move on and try some new ideas.
+Maybe I would come back and refine all those codes later when I engaged more knowledge.

+Thank you for reading, and welcome to leave a message below.

 [1]:https://www.coursera.org/specializations/deep-learning
 [2]:https://www.deeplearning.ai/